Trump indicted: What to know about the documents case and what's next

 DIDN’T BIDEN AND FORMER VICE PRESIDENT MIKE PENCE HAVE CLASSIFIED DOCUMENTS, TOO?

-Yes, but the circumstances of their cases are vastly different from the situation involving Trump.
+Yes, but the circumstances of their cases are vastly different from those involving Trump.

 After classified documents were found at Biden's think tank and Pence's Indiana home, their lawyers notified authorities and quickly arranged for them to be handed over.
 They also authorized other searches by federal authorities to search for additional documents.